redbadger/crux/examples/counter-next/README.md

 # Crux Counter Example

+> [!NOTE]
+> This is similar to the [Counter](../counter/README.md) example, except
+> that we use it as a testbed for the latest DX experiments.
+> Your mileage may vary.

-The Crux Counter example is a simple multi-platform application that calls a cloud-hosted API.
+This Crux Counter example is a simple multi-platform application that calls a cloud-hosted API.

 It makes HTTP requests to a shared global counter hosted at [https://crux-counter.fly.dev](https://crux-counter.fly.dev), incrementing or decrementing the counter value.

-The [server](./server/) also has an endpoint for Server Sent Events ([https://crux-counter.fly.dev/sse](https://crux-counter.fly.dev/sse)), which signals when changes are made to the global counter value — so that when you update the counter in one client, all the other clients will update too.
+The [server](../counter/server/) also has an endpoint for Server Sent Events ([https://crux-counter.fly.dev/sse](https://crux-counter.fly.dev/sse)), which signals when changes are made to the global counter value — so that when you update the counter in one client, all the other clients will update too.

 We have included an example of a